 Assume a flowchart to print users’ friends’ names.
 The flowchart will prompt the user to enter a friend’s name one at a time.
 We will display the friend’s name on the console window.
 The flowchart will exit when the user enters “QUIT” as a friend’s name.

 Declare a variable to hold the user input.

 Add a while loop to the flow chart.
 We use while because we don’t know how many names the user will enter during the flowchart runtime.

 While loops are indefinite loops that can run forever.
 Some applications are designed to run forever until they are interrupted by external signals.
 A real-world example of this is an application/web server that runs forever to service the client requests.
 Let’s simulate a loop that runs forever until it’s stopped.

 The while loop runs until the conditions become false.
 If we provide a condition that never evaluates to false the loop runs forever.

 will always evaluate to True boolean truth value.

 Sample run output

-This flowchart will run forever until its is stopped by external signal like user stopping the flowchart or its encounters an runtime error.
+This flowchart will run forever until it is stopped by an external signal like a user stopping the flowchart or its encounters a runtime error.

 Note that if the flowchart design doesn’t need an indefinite loop then this could be a defect or error in the flowchart design.